propupul/AutomateWarehouse/README.md

 My first repository.
 I am NOT a programmer by any means, these are mere scripts to help me automate some of my work.
-I would love to be one in he near future, and I figure this is great practice.
+I would love to be one in the near future, and I figure this is great practice.
 Please go easy on this lowly squire.

 ComparisonStrings.py - Compares string values, very basic -  I use this to put inventory back in their shelve locations.
 By scanning the SKU location, and the SKU from the product it compares and show a message.
 Depending if the string values match or not.